 According to the preCDR (…..), the requirements for the ECAL is a energy resolution of 16%/E(GeV) and an energy range up to 100 GeV [1].
 As shown in Figure 1, the Si-W ECAL is a sampling calorimeter with tungsten absorber and highly segmented readout layers made of pixelised silicon PIN pad sensor arrays.
 According to the simulation and test results of CALICE ECAL physics prototype [3,4] for International Linear Collider (ILC) [5], the Si-W ECAL for CEPC needs dozens layers of silicon PIN arrays and each pad’s size of silicon PIN is about 1 × 1 cm2 [1], which means the total number of electronic channels is tens of millions.

 In order to verify the feasibility as well as to make a mature design of ECAL, a prototype is need to be built.
-This prototype should have several layers of pixelised silicon PIN array and a readout electronics system which is multi-channel and scalable.
+As shown in Fig. 1, This prototype should have several layers of pixelised silicon PIN array and a readout electronics system which is multi-channel and scalable.
 An ASIC named SKIROC2, with 64 input channels, is one of the candidate chip for the front end electronics to handle the silicon PIN arrays’ outputs [6].
 In order to test the performance of silicon PIN diod as well as to make a pre-design for the prototype, a scalable readout system based on SKIROC2 ASIC has been developed.

 Implement of the system